single-spa/import-map-deployer/README.md

   in S3.
 - `readManifest(env)` (optional): A javascript function that will be called to read the import map.
 One argument is provided, a string `env` indicating which location to read from.
 This allows you to implement your own way of reading the import map.
-The function must return a Promise that resolves with the import map as an object.
+The function must return a Promise that resolves with the import map as a **string**.
 Since javascript functions are not part of JSON, this option is only available if you provide a config.js file (instead of config.json).
 - `writeManifest(importMapAsString, env)` (optional): A javascript function that will be called to write the import map.
 Two arguments are provided, the first being the import map as a string to be written, and the second is the string `env` that should be updated.
 This allows you to implement your